-- Superior is responsible for maintaining a specialized provider network that corresponds to the needs of our members. - This includes: - How the network corresponds to the target population. - How Superior oversees network facilities. - How providers collaborate with the ICT and contribute to a member's ICP. - Superior is responsible for maintaining a specialized provider network that corresponds to the needs of our members. - Superior coordinates care with and ensures that providers: - Collaborate with the Interdisciplinary Care Team. - Provide clinical consultation. - Assist with developing and updating care plans. - Provide pharmacotherapy consultation.
+- Element 3 explains the specialized expertise that is made available to members in Wellcare's provider network. - This includes: - How the network corresponds to the target population. - How Wellcare oversees network facilities. - How providers collaborate with the ICT and contribute to a member's ICP. - Wellcare is responsible for maintaining a specialized provider network that corresponds to the needs of our members. - Wellcare coordinates care with and ensures that providers: - Collaborate with the Interdisciplinary Care Team - Provide clinical consultation - Assist with developing and updating care plans - Provide pharmacotherapy consultation